 UK experts from the University of Reading, the University of Sheffield, and the Royal Horticultural Society (RHS) created a paper in 2012 titled: The Domestic Garden: Its Contribution to Urban Green Infrastructure.
 It explores the notion that gardening is eco-friendly.
 It also uncovers some surprising truths about the effects modern gardening has had on the environment.
 Many of us can make changes to the way we garden in order to help make a difference to the environment.

-There are a few simple gardening tips that you can put into efffect right away, such as changing your lawnmower if its petrol, turning your sprinklers off – shockingly lawn sprinklers can use up to 1,000 litres of water an hour.
+There are a few simple gardening tips that you can put into effect right away.
+For example, changing your lawnmower if its petrol and turning your sprinklers off.
+Shockingly, lawn sprinklers can use an extra 12,240 gallons of water an hour.
 A family of four would use this amount of water in a full day.
-Harvesting rain water in a water tank is a great way to combat the lack of sprinklers, and instead re-use the water you’ve collected.
+Harvesting rain water in a water tank is a great way to combat the lack of sprinklers.
+Instead it lets you re-use the water you’ve collected.
 There are other changes you can make which may take a bit more time but are definitely worthwhile if you want to be as eco-friendly as possible.